portainer/portainer-docs/docs/v2.0/upgrade/updswarm.md

 # :fontawesome-brands-docker: Upgrade a Docker Swarm Deployment
 ### Docker Swarm
-Steps to upgrade Portainer and or Portainer agent deployed into Dcoker Swarm as a service.
+Steps to upgrade Portainer and or Portainer agent deployed into Docker Swarm as a service.

 Run the following on manager node of your docker swarm cluster